-Where a HWM mechanism applies, a performance fee will be accrued on a Unit Class' net return over a Performance Period in excess of the HWM.
+Where a HWM mechanism applies, a performance fee will be accrued on the basis of a Unit Class' NAV per Unit in excess of the HWM, over a Performance Period multiplied by the average number of Units in issue for the fiscal year calculated on each Business Day.
+The average number of Units used for the performance fee calculation is calculated on each Business Day and adjusted on any Dealing Day in which there is a net reduction of Units in a Unit class.
 At the launch of a Unit Class, the HWM means the Initial Issue Price and is taken as the starting point for the performance fee calculation.
-If the net asset value per Unit on the last valuation day of a Performance Period is higher than the previous HWM, the HWM is set to the unswung net asset value calculated at the end of the Performance Period.
-To the extent that a Unit Class did not exceed its HWM at the end of a Performance Period, the HWM is carried forward, and no performance fees will be accrued until the net asset value of that Unit Class exceeds its HWM in a subsequent Performance Period.
-When this occurs, the Performance Period will extend beyond one year and continue until the next fiscal year end that a performance fee does crystallise.
+If the NAV per Unit on the last Business Day of a Performance Period is higher than the previous HWM, the HWM is set to the NAV per Unit calculated at the end of the Performance Period.
+To the extent that the Unit Class' NAV per Unit did not exceed its HWM at the end of a Performance Period, the HWM is carried forward, and no performance fees will be accrued until the NAV per Unit of that Unit Class exceeds its HWM in a subsequent Performance Period.
+When this occurs, the Performance Period when a performance fee does crystallise.
 The HWM will be adjusted for any distributions in the case of a Distributing Unit Class.